What is binding?

 - Tri top binders are in a crop top style.
 The compression is in the chest area and the stomach area is left free.

 Binders cannot be bought in high street shops and have to be ordered online.
-There are only a few UK stockists but you may be able to find some on Amazon and eBay.
-If you’re worried about receiving a binder at your home address, you could try having it delivered to a nearby Amazon Locker.
+There are only a few UK stockists.

 Binders typically cost £25-50.
-Well known retailers of binders serving the UK include:
+Some retailers of binders serving the UK include:

 Buying from abroad may incur customs charges.